Keyboard shortcuts

 None[n] (green)No tools.
 The agent can only respond with text.

-Read[r] (yellow)Read-only tools: read_file, find_files, search_contents, fetch_url, web_search
+Read[r] (yellow)Read-only tools: read_file, find_files, search_contents, fetch_url, web_search, execute_command (sandboxed), todo_write, spawn_agent, scratchpad tools

-Write[w] (red)All tools, including: write_file, edit_file, execute_command
+Write[w] (red)All tools without restrictions: write_file, edit_file, execute_command (unsandboxed)

 Each level includes all tools from the levels below it.
 Write mode includes all read tools.